yvonnejansen/FROE/README.md

 - results: directory containing all result files
 	- individual: directory containing individual log files for each participant
 	- results.csv: Your results will end up in this file.
 It doesn't exist until at least one person completes the experiment.

+## How to get started

+The template contains a demo study based on [[https://aviz.fr/blinded|this work]] to get you started.
+Make sure have read the description of the file system above; especially concerning the directories pages and setup.
+Comments within the files should help understand how the framework works and how to adapt the existing code to your case.